A Gillespie Approach–Craniosacral Fascial Therapy infant practitioner emailed me this recently:

 One day an Amish mom told us that she had taken her fussy baby, who was significantly improving with our work, to a local cranial osteopathic physician.
 I remember that baby had a brain cycle of 250 seconds.
 He said the baby looked great and was good to go.
 She could not understand how her baby got well without us doing cranial work on his head.

 We believe that the fascial web connects and structurally controls every cell of the craniosacral system.
 When we helped the infant body work out the fascial strains from various birth traumas in our research, we found that the craniosacral system generally self-corrected.
-Thus, we do not teach any pure craniosacral techniques at our infant seminars.
+Thus, we do not teach any pure craniosacral techniques at our Gillespie Approach Infant Trainings.
 It is all about the fascial web.

 That discovery led me to believe that someday hospital therapists could quickly learn the work without having to take extensive osteopathic manipulative training.
 Our main therapeutic premise is to just listen to the body, allow the infant to drive the movement, and let the healing begin.
 It makes me believe that our vision of therapy available in every birth hospital worldwide is doable.
 Even though I may not see it, that gives me great hope for the future.